Training Information

 To provide feedback or suggestions for future sessions, please click here.

 The goal of this session is to enhance the awareness and understanding of Private Fostering among school personnel.
 By providing insights into the complexities of private fostering arrangements, participants will be better equipped to identify potential cases, offer appropriate support, and contribute to the overall safety and welfare of children within our school community.
 The session is engaging, informative and can be tailored to the unique needs of your school environment.
-It covers:- Definition and Legal Framework: Understanding the legal context and definitions of Private Fostering to ensure compliance and adherence to regulations.
+It covers:

 - Identifying Private Fostering Arrangements: Equip staff with the ability to recognise signs of private fostering and differentiate it from other family situations.